-How to make classic pumpkin bread, and an adjusted recipe that you can give as a pantry gift
+How to make classic pumpkin bread, and an adjusted recipe that you can give as a pantry gift.

 I’ve noticed a trend in bakery pumpkin bread.
 It seems to be getting sweeter, with more fat added, resembling a ginger cake more than a traditional pumpkin quick bread.
 Here is a recipe for classic pumpkin bread that I’ve been baking since I was a teenager.

-I prefer this recipe without added nuts or chocolate chips, but if you like these in pumpkin bread, feel free to add it.
+I prefer this recipe without added nuts or chocolate chips, but if you like these in pumpkin bread, feel free to add them.
 If you are using store bought canned pumpkin puree, make sure it is certified organic and BPA free.
 Many cans are lined inside with bisphenol A (BPA), and you can only be certain if the label says BPA free.

 Classic Pumpkin Bread Recipe